Wickr's Transparency Report

 When Does Wickr Provide Law Enforcement with Subscriber Content?

 Never!
-Our system is designed to protect our users’ privacy such that we never have access to our users’ decrypted message content so we can’t pass it on to anyone else.
+Our system is designed to protect our users’ privacy such that we never have access to our users’ decrypted message content so can’t pass it on to anyone else.

 “Warrants” are used to obtain information which may be similar to information available to a requestor through a subpoena or court order except that requestors often seek the content of the communications through the use of a warrant.
 Therefore, in order to get a warrant, law enforcement must demonstrate ‘probable cause’ to a court that the requested information evidences a crime.